-The name of the game with eCommerce is making sales.
+The name of the game with ecommerce is making sales.
 Anything that gets in the way of a customer making a purchase is costing you money.
 Even collecting their email before they’ve made their purchase can cut your sales.

 Today we’re going to start by looking at ways you can streamline your checkout process so that you can increase your conversions rates.
 We’ll also talk about which online payment methods might be right for your store.

 One note before we get started today.
-You need to be A/B testing any changes to your eCommerce store.
+You need to be A/B testing any changes to your ecommerce store.
 A/B testing is the process of showing some of your customers a new, possibly improved, version of a page on your site.
 Then you measure to see if the changes you’ve made improve your conversion rates.

 Increase Sales by Streamlining Checkout

-In 2015 Barilliance found that the global average cart abandonment rate was over 70%.
+In 2015 Barilliance found that the global average shopping cart abandonment rate was over 70%.
 Take a look at your sales, and realize that there was another 70% of people that had a product in their cart, only to leave.
 Maybe they even purchased from a competitor?

 With the right changes in your checkout process, you could cut your shopping cart abandonment rate by up to 50%.
 That’s a significant impact on your bottom line.
 What could you do with the revenue that a 50% higher conversion rate would bring?

 Fully managed WooCommerce hosting by Nexcess comes with cart abandonment technology built in.

 Is a Single Page Checkout Right For You?

 One of the ways that you can streamline your checkout process is to use a single page checkout process, but sending someone directly to an on-page single window checkout experience isn’t right for every store.
 If you want visitors to purchase multiple products, then a single page experience is not for you.